LykkeBusiness/MarginTrading.Activities/MarginTrading.Activities.RecoveryTool/README.md

 - Events for activity categories **Settings** and **Session** are not logged and therefore cannot be restored.
 - Since **MarginTrading.Activities.Producer** generates new id for every activity event, every run of the app will generate new events in the db, leading to duplication.
 - Currently the app requires logs from both **Activities Producer** and **MT Core** services.
 If any of those logs are not found, an exception will be thrown.
+- The app writes it own logs to the console only.
+Make sure to save the output for investigation purposes.

 ### Log file preparation